sumitnair26/vault-nodejs/README.md

 Make sure you store these values somewhere safe, as we’ll use them in our Node.js application.

 Response Wraping : https://developer.hashicorp.com/vault/tutorials/auth-methods/approle#response-wrap-the-secretid

+## Create a Secret

+For testing in node JS application add Secrets

+`vault kv put secret/mysql/webapp db_name="users" username="admin" password="passw0rd"`

+# Here we have finished all setup steps now we can proceed